ctboughter/aims_doc/docs/source/AIMS_GUI.rst

 **Step 14: Linear Discriminant Analysis**

 In the original eLife manuscript, linear discriminant analysis was used to classify antibody sequences as "polyreactive" or "non-polyreactive" (see https://elifesciences.org/articles/61393).
 In this step, we use the same framework to instead classify either the selected clusters or the user-defined groups analyzed in the previous steps.
 For a deeper description of linear discriminant analysis, see :ref:`core`.
-So, while in the eLife manuscript the linear discriminant is a proxy for polyreactivity, in the AIMS GUI the linear discriminant is a metric of "more like group 1" or "more like group2".
+So, while in the eLife manuscript the linear discriminant is a proxy for polyreactivity, in the AIMS GUI the linear discriminant is a metric of "more like group 1" or "more like group 2".
 An example of overfit data (from a cluster analysis, left) and of a proper application of linear discriminant analysis (from a group analysis, right) can be seen below:

 .. figure:: screenshots/14Ig_compile.png
    :alt: Example screenshot of the linear discriminant analysis